rwnx/pynonymizer/README.md

 For a full list of data generation strategies, see the docs on [strategyfiles](https://github.com/jerometwell/pynonymizer/blob/master/doc/strategyfiles.md)

+### Examples

+You can see strategyfile examples for existing database, such as wordpress or adventureworks sample database, in the the [examples folder](https://github.com/jerometwell/pynonymizer/blob/master/examples).

 ### Process outline

 1. Restore from dumpfile to temporary database.